khoeger/khoeger.github.io/_posts/2018-09-25-vortex-of-sound-shape.md

 ---
 layout: post
 title:  "Vortex of Sound: Shape"
-date:   2018-09-30 16:00:00 -0500
+date:   2018-10-12 16:00:00 -0500
 categories: mathematics mathmodels matplotlib parabola python vortexOfSound
 published: true
-postHero: /assets/img/2018/2018-09-15/DSCF8263_crop2.png
+postHero: /assets/img/2018/2018-09-30/3d_v2.png
 mathjax: true
 ---

-An important part of the **Vortex of Sound** concept is mathematically modelling the shape of a vortex.
-After all, if one wishes to have all the origins points of sounds take the shape of a vortex, one needs to create a vortex.
-Here's how I mathematically built the model of a stationary vortex visualized by an arbitrary number, \\( n \\), of points.
+How can I send music around in a vortex of sound without creating a model of a vortex?
+A major portion of the work behind the **Vortex of Sound** concept lies in the mathematical modelling of the shape.

 ## Vortex Shape Inspiration
-Merriam-Webster defines a vortex as
+What exactly is a vortex?
+Merriam-Webster defines a [vortex](https://www.merriam-webster.com/dictionary/vortex) as
 >>"a mass of fluid (such as a liquid) with a whirling or circular motion that tends to form a cavity or vacuum in the center of the circle and to draw toward this cavity or vacuum bodies subject to its action."

-Therefore, some examples of vortices include whirlpools (natural or  in bottles), tornados, and hurricanes.
+Some examples of vortices include whirlpools (natural or  in bottles), tornados, and hurricanes.

-Past physics classes and differential equations classes hint at a few key assumptions I made in creating a vortex.
+Past physics classes and differential equations classes hint at a few of the key assumptions I made in creating a vortex.
 Namely,
 1. If you take a cross-section across a vortex, perpendicular to the vacuum in the center,